1. Home

 If you simply must have a six-cylinder engine, then you'll need to move up the range, looking at the fantastic Porsche 718 Cayman GTS 4.0 or the track-focused Cayman GT4 or GT4 RS models.
 All of which can be had with that PDK gearbox.

-All versions of the Porsche 718 Cayman are a lot of fun to drive, with the kind of agile and exciting handling and everyday usability that the Cayman has attracted a strong following for.
+Every version of the Porsche 718 Cayman is a lot of fun to drive, with the kind of agile and exciting handling and everyday usability that the Cayman has attracted a strong following for.
 As standard, the rapid-shifting gearbox comes with paddles behind the steering wheel, so you can take control when you’re in the mood.

 9. Kia Niro EV